Vineet-Vinod/Checkers-AI/README.md

      ```
      *(Use `python3` if on Mac/Linux)*

+   - To switch play order, simply change the move variable in the game.py file to 0.

 4. **Troubleshooting:**
    - If you encounter any issues, try deleting the `__pycache__` folder and rerun `game.py`.